annwyl21/technical_puzzles/README.md

 # technical_puzzles
-A collection of puzzles that I have solved with code, from various sources including Codility.
+A collection of puzzles that I have solved in python, from various sources including Codility.

 ## Puzzles Solved...